 Whether you're itching to see a marquee jazz musician or tomorrow's next big thing, chances are you can find a live jazz show to your liking in Boston.

 Jazz and Boston go way back: Starting in the 1940s, the city got a reputation as a welcoming home for jazz musicians, with nationally lauded live venues and receptive crowds.
-All the legends made a point to perform in Boston—Duke Ellington, Billie Holiday, and Charlie Parker, to name just a few.
+All the legends made a point to perform in Boston, including Duke Ellington, Billie Holiday, and Charlie Parker, to name just a few.

 Today, there are so many places to see good live jazz that you could visit a different Boston venue every night of the week.

-Darryl's in the South End has outstanding soul food that makes it worth the trip.
+Darryl's Corner Bar and Kitchen in the South End has outstanding soul food that makes it worth the trip.
 The live music with a diverse lineup of musicians makes it the perfect hangout.
-Who wouldn't want to chow down on gumbo, hush puppies, fried catfish, shrimp and grits, and other Southern specialties, all while being serenaded by a piano, bass and drum?
+After all, who wouldn't want to chow down on gumbo, hush puppies, fried catfish, shrimp and grits, and other Southern specialties, all while being serenaded by a piano, bass and drum?

 Scullers Jazz Club